First aid training FAQs

 What you need to know about first aid training as a volunteer

-The 1st Response course and the 1st Response Refresher are both attendance-based courses so it is not possible to 'fail'.
+The 1st Response course is an attendance-based courses so it is not possible to 'fail'.
 If you can't physically demonstrate aspects of the training such as CPR, then you will be required to show that you can instruct others in how to perform these techniques.

-The same content is delivered by Girlguiding certified Trainers in 1st Response and 1st Response Refresher courses throughout the UK to ensure consistency and high standards.
+The same content is delivered by Girlguiding certified Trainers in 1st Response courses throughout the UK to ensure consistency and high standards.

 This course is a permit to carry out first aid duties within Guiding and Scouting.
 It is not recognised or transferable outside of our charities.